ONE LIFE BLOG

 We need sleep, rest relaxation and downtime.
 We need to have a good solid nutritious diet, and sometimes supplements too.
 And we need movement in our lives.
 Movement is associated with improved mental health, physical health and general overall well-being.

-It's not always in your head
+It's not always in your head - how psychological distress may have nothing to with your mind.

 They come to me to try a different approach.

-They have worked through a lot of their psychological issues and may have made some progress - but still feel there is something holding them back.
+They have worked through a lot of their psychological issues and may have made some progress - but they still feel there is something holding them back.

-Neurotransmitters for Mental Health
+Food as neurotransmitters for Mental Health

 The making of neurotransmitters - important chemicals are involved in your mental well-being - require a number of ‘raw materials’ so to speak.
 These raw materials, work to make neurotransmitters - chemical messages - that ‘speak’ to cells in your brain and other parts of your body (nerves, muscles, glands etc).